 Yes, it is.
-It’s legal to lend money, and when you do, the debt becomes the borrower’s legal obligation to repay.
-You can take legal action against your borrower in the case of a default in small claims court.
-This may seem harsh, but it’s important to understand it up front.
+It is legal to lend money, and when you do, the debt becomes the borrower’s legal obligation to repay.
+For smaller loans, you can take legal action against your borrower if they do not pay by taking them to small claims court.
+This may seem harsh, but it’s important to understand up front.
 A loan between loved ones has the same legal weight as a bank loan.

 If you are lending money to a friend or family member, you may want to get the details in writing and signed by all parties in case there’s a conflict or misunderstanding.
 If all you have is a verbal understanding and a handshake, that may not be enough to prove the details of your agreement.
 A signed, written contract is far better than a handshake.

 Can I lend money to a friend and charge interest?

 Yes, you can, but the tax ramifications can be tricky and complicated.
 You would have made interest on the money if you had kept it in an interest-bearing account, and that’s one good reason to charge interest.
 However, casual lenders could unwittingly cause themselves tax headaches down the road if they don’t structure their loans wisely, get all of the details in writing, and have the written agreement signed.
 You may want to ask a lawyer for help if you’d like to set up a loan agreement with interest.